-Note: Preferences > General enables you to configure how many buttons you want displayed (between 0 and 3).
+Note: Preferences > General enables you to determine the number of Transition Controls buttons Wirecast displays (between 0 and 3).

 Changing Transitions

 Click the Cut button to make it the current transition type.

 You can also select one of the two buttons by pressing Ctrl+1 or 2 keys for the two transition types displayed.